SausageMuffins/Mind-Palace/Notes/Computer Engineering/Synchronization Problems in Computer Systems.md

 | Counting Semaphore                 | Can count from 0 to N (Integer)               |

 **==Semaphore does not completely eliminate busy waiting==**.
 There will be busy waiting in the [[Synchronization Problems in Computer Systems#^bbdac0|critical section]] of the semaphore - wait() and signal().
 Since the busy waiting will be relatively shorter than constantly busy waiting with the other methods, the CPU resources can be saved! :D

 ---

----

-#### More on Atomic Operations

-Atomic operations are usually implemented as specialized instructions inside the hardware of computer systems. (hard coded) **These operations cannot be interrupted and it's intermediary values cannot be observed.**

----